Configuring HTTP Security Headers in Plesk

 Permissions-Policy

-With this header, a website can specify which APIs and functions (e.g. camera, microphone, geolocation) may be used by the browser.
-In this way, access to potentially abusable interfaces can be restricted.
+This header allows a website to specify which APIs and features (e.g., camera, microphone, geolocation) may be used by the browser.
+This helps restrict access to interfaces that could potentially be misused.

 Example: